 In Nigeria, an average adult likes eating suya as an evening snack or dinner.
 Many delicacies have been developed which are mostly made from meat but over time, chicken is gradually getting popular.

-Many Nigerians suya lovers damn this report even though, a University Don on Nutrition, Professor Ignatius Onimawo had made such claim over a year ago but perhaps it went relatively unnoticed like the WHO announcement.
+Many Nigerians suya lovers damn this report even though, a University Don on Nutrition, Professor Ignatius Onimawo had made such claim before but perhaps it went relatively unnoticed like the WHO announcement.

 Like the way you plan an effective weight loss food, ingredients and preparation play an important role in its success.